cockroachdb/docs/v22.1/stream-a-changefeed-to-a-confluent-cloud-kafka-cluster.md

 For this command to run successfully, ensure that `confluent kafka cluster describe {CLUSTER ID}` returns a `Status` of `UP`.

-Your terminal will wait for messages after this command has successfully run.
+Your terminal will wait for messages after this command has run successfully.

 {{site.data.alerts.callout_success}}
 Run `confluent schema-registry cluster describe` to access details for the Schema Registry, if needed.